mohammadfaizan179/Uploading-DHT11-sensor-data-on-ThingSpeak-using-Wemos-D1-R1/README.md

 --> Make the circuit diagram shown in the diagram attached file

+--> To program WeMOS D1 R2 using arduino IDE and its programming language we have to add add-on for the arduino IDE
+	--> Start Arduino and open Preferences window.
+	--> Enter https://arduino.esp8266.com/stable/package_esp8266com_index.json into Additional Board Manager URLs field.
+	--> Open Boards Manager from Tools > Board menu and find esp8266 platform.
+	--> Select the version you need from a drop-down box.
+	--> Click install button.

 --> Connect the WeMOS to the internet i.e using Hotspot of your mobile

 --> Upload the Code provided in the arduino attached file.